 To Reduce Cholesterol and Fat

-Full-fat dairy products (eg, whole milk, yogurt, cheese), poultry skin, and many cuts of meat are high in cholesterol and saturated fat.
+Full-fat dairy products (whole milk, yogurt, cheese), poultry skin, and many cuts of meat are high in cholesterol and saturated fat.
 Saturated fat raises blood cholesterol.
 A high level of cholesterol in the blood is a major risk factor for coronary heart disease, which can lead to a heart attack.

-In addition to having a diet low in cholesterol and saturated fat, the American Heart Association (AHA) also recommends reducing your intake of trans fats.
+In addition to having a diet low in cholesterol and saturated fat, the American Heart Association (AHA) also recommends limiting your intake of trans fats.
 Trans fats, commonly listed on the nutrition label as "hydrogenated oil," can be found in many snack foods, like cakes, cookies, and crackers, as well as fast foods, like French fries and onion rings.